 Face it.
 Life is full of critics.
-If you’re going to do work that matters, you’re going to endure criticism.
-Call them “haters” or skeptics or just downright jerks — the bottom line is these people are inescapable.
+If you're going to do work that matters, you're going to endure criticism.
+Call them “haters” or skeptics or just downright jerks.
+But these people are inescapable.

 Sooner or later, if you're doing your job right, you're going to find someone who disagrees with you.
 And that's fine.
 Because what you do with criticism is what really counts.

 Two types of people

 There are two types of people when it comes to responding to critics:

 - People who try to please everyone.

 - People who try to fulfill their mission in life, even if it means ruffling feathers.